enchant97/web-portal/docs/users/install.md

 > If you want HTTPS, both `CERT_FILE` and `KEY_FILE` environment values must be provided to valid certificates

-## Initial Run
+## Run
-Now a compose file has been created, we can finally download and run the Docker image.
+Now configurations have been done, you can move on to running Web Portal for the first time.

+### With Docker (Recommended)
 Inside the app directory, run these commands

 > Running `docker compose pull` ensures you have the latest specified in the compose file